Understanding Invoice Finance

 Invoice Finance

 What it is: Advances against your unpaid invoices.
-Instead of waiting 30-90 days for clients to pay, you access those funds within hours.
+Instead of waiting 30-90 days for clients to pay, you access those funds the same day.

 Best for: Working capital for businesses that invoice other businesses.
 Managing the timing gap between earning revenue and receiving it.